rehanpathan650/GSAP/README.md

 > Make sure you have internet for GSAP CDN links to work.

 ---

-If you'd like, I can also create a **better formatted README with screenshots or GIF demo**.
-Would you like:

-A) Basic (this one)
-B) Polished with visuals
-C) One for GitHub with emojis + demo instructions?

 `pin: true` **locks (pins) the element in place while the scroll animation runs**.